 “The mutant threat is the defining issue of our time.
 We can choose to stem the impending tide of extinction or we can stand by passively and allow it to wash away any remnants of our species.”

-Demographic panic has played a huge and decisive role in political history from the ancient world to the present.
+Demographic panic has played a huge and decisive role throughout political history.
 Going back to the issue of public schools, one of the primary motivations for establishing compulsory public schooling in America was to forcibly assimilate the children of immigrants.

-Demographic panic, and especially fear of biological race mixing, also motivated Jim Crow laws (in addition to marriage licenses, immigration restrictions, and laws regulating who may and may not work for money and under what conditions).
+Demographic panic, and especially fear of biological race mixing, also motivated Jim Crow laws (in addition to marriage licenses, immigration restrictions, and labor regulations).
 Today we see the same sexual anxiety in the alt-right’s smearing of non-white races as being predisposed to rape and even in its fondness for the epithet “cuck” (cuckold).

-And today, Trask’s demographic rhetoric finds echo in the alt-right’s obsessions with “demographic winter” and “race suicide.”
+And today, Trask’s demographic rhetoric echoed by the alt-right’s obsessions with “demographic winter” and “race suicide.”